ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 >
 > Spencer: [confused] "No, the police.
 I broke out of a psych ward.
 Weren't you listening?"
 >
-> - Jefferey Donovan as Michael Westen, Michael Weston as Spencer Watkowski, and Bruce Campbell as Sam Axe from Broadcast TV's _Burn Notice_
+> - Jefferey Donovan as Michael Westen, Michael Weston as Spencer Watkowski, and Bruce Campbell as Sam Axe from Cable TV's _Burn Notice_

 Computer programming ultimately boils down to asking one question a lot: